Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Research Design

-To comprehensively support the development of decision models for quantum software architecture, we systematically integrated the findings from both the mining study (GitHub issues and Stack Exchange posts) and the SLR.
-This integration process allowed us to synthesize information and gain a deeper understanding of quantum software architecture patterns and strategies.
+\textbf{ } To comprehensively support the development of decision models for quantum software architecture, we systematically integrated findings from both the mining study (GitHub issues and Stack Exchange posts) and the SLR.
+This integration process followed a rigorous multi-stage methodology to ensure traceability from raw data to synthesized patterns.